 - Diffuse intermittently, typically 30 to 60 minutes on, then 30 to 60 minutes off.

-These popular essential oils can be diffused without any potential risks to children or pets:
+Popular essential oils that can be diffused without any potential risks to children or pets:

-Popular essential oils that should be diffused with caution because they’re mucous membrane irritants include:
+Popular essential oils that should be diffused with caution, because they’re mucous membrane irritants:

 - cinnamon bark or leaf